krzema12/snakeyaml-engine-kmp/README.md

 ## Status

 The library has been successfully ported to KMP, and is consumed by [kaml](https://github.com/charleskorn/kaml), a library that integrates with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).

-However, it hasn't been battle-tested well enough yet, so please keep it in mind when integrating with critical workflows.
+SnakeYAML Engine KMP uses comprehensive [YAML test suites](https://github.com/yaml/yaml-test-suite) that validate correctness.
+However, performance has not been evaluated.

 ## How to use